 The public charging infrastructure will grow rapidly this year.
 Tesla alone has installed over 6.000 charging points in Europe.
 With each newly built station, the charging capacity often increases as well.
 At Tesla, the new “V250” superchargers with an output of up to 3 kW have increased the charging speed to up to 1600 kilometers per hour under optimal conditions.
 This means that the Model 3 can achieve a maximum range of 120 kilometers in 5 minutes.
 As the number of charging stations increases, so does the range of mobile charging tariffs.
 The overview for the cheapest tariff is linked to the special conditions contained therein.
 To choose the right tariff, it is worth taking a closer look at the cost traps.

-According to the Federal Network Agency, there are 2021 normal and 35.076 publicly accessible fast charging points in Germany in March 5.730.
-Even more charging stations in public spaces are expected in the coming years when between 2030 and 7 million electric cars are to be on the roads in Germany by 10.
+In March 2021 are noisy German Federal Network Agency There are 35.076 normal charging points and 5.730 publicly accessible fast charging points in Germany.
+Even more charging stations in public spaces are expected in the coming years, when between 2030 and 7 million electric cars are expected to be on the roads in Germany by 10.

 The supply of free charging stations is gradually disappearing and can only be found with limited offers at shopping centers.
 This means that e-drivers are focusing on mobile charging tariffs.

 The EUPD Research Sustainable Management GmbH already registered 383 mobile charging tariffs (March 2021) in the current analysis.
 According to EUPD Research, the tariff offers are complex.
 Supraregional and regional charging tariff offers compete for the optimal tariff for electric vehicle users.
 We look at the most important criteria when choosing tariffs.

 Basically, the decision for the right tariff can be based on three typical user groups: